The collection

 We are also interested in adding further early Australian pottery pieces to the collection by gift, bequest or purchase.

-If you have a piece or pieces you may wish to donate, bequeath or sell please get in touch.
+If you have a piece or pieces you may wish to donate, bequeath or sell please get in touch and send photographs.